josepACTG/josepACTG/Readme.md

 </p>

 <p align="center">
-I am fascinated for many things, such as 🌿 plants and nature, 🤖🐋 the artificial intelligence tools, ⚙️ motors and technology, good novel readings 📚, role playing and card games 🎴.
+I am fascinated for many things, such as 🌿 plants and nature, 🤖🐋 the artificial intelligence tools, ⚙️ motors and technology, 📚 good novel readings, 🎴 role playing and card games.
 </p>

 <br>